#BuffySlays20: Sarah Michelle Gellar Pens Touching Show Anniversary Tribute

 “You are everything, and always remember, ‘if the apocalypse comes, beep me.'”

-Pop TV reportedly aired both parts of “Welcome to the Hellmouth” early Friday as part of their 20th Buffy anniversary tribute.
+Pop TV reportedly aired both parts of “Welcome to the Hellmouth” early Friday as part of their own 20th Buffy anniversary tribute.
 All 144 episodes of the series are currently streaming on both Netflix and Hulu.
 Gellar’s full note can be read here.

 [Featured Image by FOX Television Distribution]